davideberly/GeometricToolsLibrary/README.md

 Once all the unit tests are in place, I will modify the unit tests to use epsilon values to account for the small rounding errors.
-For now, it is convenient to me simply to run the exact-comparison tests to speed up the port and adding unit tests.
+For now, it is convenient to me simply to run the exact-comparison tests to speed up the port and add unit tests.

 ## Current Distribution ##